 Part of being prepared to take notes involves assembling the tools you need before you arrive in class each day.
 Basic supplies such as pens, pencils and paper are essential.
 Decide how you want to organize your notes.
 Use a basic three-ring binder with loose-leaf paper or get a separate notebook for each of your classes.

-Some students prefer to take notes using a laptop or netbook, while other prefer to record lectures and transcribe their notes after class.
+Some students prefer to take notes using a laptop or tablet, while other prefer to record lectures and transcribe their notes after class.
 While technology can be a valuable tool, don't let your notes fall victim to data loss.
 Back up your data every day so that you always have a saved record of all your psychology notes.
 If you decide to record a lecture, remember to always get permission from your instructor first.

 3. Follow the Instructors Directions

 In some cases, your class instructor may require a specific format for your psychology notes.
 Some professors ask students to turn in their notes periodically.
 If your instructor does require a specific format, be sure to follow his or her guidelines.

 When taking psychology notes, it is important to remember that you do not need to write down every single thing that the instructor says.
 Instead, focus on making a record of the main points.
 You should also write down key terms and any questions or concepts that you are still struggling with.